 The travel validation signature on the second page of your I-20/bottom right corner of the first page of your DS-2019 is good for one year for exchange students or scholars, and six months for short-term scholars.
 When you travel outside the U.S., you will need the following to re-enter:

 Academic Training (AC): If you are a J-1 student on AC, you must present a DS-2019 with valid work authorization and proof of employment or an offer of employment on official letterhead.
-Readmission to the U.S. as a J-1 student on AC is at the discretion of __
+Readmission to the U.S. as a J-1 student on AC is at the discretion of the officer at the port of entry.

-Optional Practical Training (OPT): If you an F-1 student on OPT, you will also need proof of employment, such as an employment contract or letter from your employer, and an EAD Card.
+Optional Practical Training (OPT): If you are an F-1 student on OPT, you will also need proof of employment, such as an employment contract or letter from your employer, and an EAD Card.

 To prepare for travel, check your passport and visa.